FThompson/FormPersistence.js/README.md

 * `uuid` Define a custom storage key to avoid conflicts.
 If your form has an id, that id will be used by default.
 If your form does not have an id, you **must** define a `uuid` or an error will be thrown.
 * `useSessionStorage` Use session storage if `true`, local storage if `false`.
 Local storage will be used by default.
 * `saveOnSubmit` Save form data upon submit if `true`, clear form data upon submit if `false`.
 Default `false`.
-* `skipExternal` Skip form elements defined outside of the form hierarchy if `true`, such as those defined with the `form='form-id'` attribute.
-If your form does not use external inputs, setting this option to `true` can improve performance on large webpages.
-Default `false`.
 * `valueFunctions` Provide special form value handling functions to be applied (in the order defined) instead of basic value insertion.
 This option must be an object containing key value pairs like `name: fn(form, value)`.
 This option can be necessary if your form has complex data elements that require special handling.
 See the above example for a detailed usage.

 ```javascript